minoki/cluttex/README.md

   Clean intermediate files before running TeX.
   Cannot be used with `--output-directory`.
 * `--max-iterations=N`
-  Maximum number of re-running TeX to resolve cross-references.
+  Maximum number of running TeX to resolve cross-references.
-  [default: 5]
+  [default: 3]
 * `--[no-]change-directory`
   Change the current working directory to the output directory when running TeX.
 * `--watch`